 The Pulte Family Partnership

-In November 2019, the University of Notre Dame received a $111 million partnership gift from the Pulte Family Charitable Foundation – the largest of its kind at Notre Dame.
+In November 2019, the Pulte Family Charitable Foundation, in honor of William J. Pulte (1932-2018), made the University of Notre Dame a $111 million partnership gift – the largest of its kind at Notre Dame.
 A portion of this gift was directed towards the endowment and directorship of the Pulte Institute for Global Development.
-In unity with Notre Dame’s commitment to Catholic social teaching, the Pulte partnership will expand Notre Dame’s practices, teaching and research to create, identify, and advance programs that best serve those most in need.
+In unity with Notre Dame’s commitment to Catholic social teaching, the Pulte partnership expands Notre Dame’s practices, teaching, and research to create, identify, and advance programs that fight poverty and promote sustainability.

-William J. Pulte was a builder.
-He founded Pulte Homes – today, PulteGroup – which became the largest home-builder in the United States in the mid 1990s.
+William J. Pulte was a Master Builder, having founded Pulte Homes in 1950 – today PulteGroup – which became the largest home-builder in the United States in the mid 1990s.
 A loving, faith-filled man, Bill was touched by the horrific conditions of garbage dump poverty in Guatemala City and, over the years, was called to support thousands living in these conditions across Central America.

 Although Bill passed away in March 2018, his legacy lives on through the work of the Pulte Family Charitable Foundation.
 Bill’s wife of 25 years, Karen Pulte, and two of his children, Nancy Pulte Rickard and Mark Pulte, direct the foundation.